KieranMcCormick/CVDump/README.md

 #### Get Started with Vagrant

+### NOTE FOR WINDOWS: Run CommandPrompt/GitBash/etc as Administrator (right click icon and Run as Administrator)

 Run `vagrant up`.

 The site will run over HTTP (port 8080).

-To restart the site processes, do `vagrant ssh` and then `sudo systemctl restart sws`.
+To restart the site processes, do `vagrant ssh` and then `sudo systemctl restart main-project`.

 NOTE: SCSS autorecompilation does not work because fsevents doesn't seem to work over shared folders.
 Restart with the above command to see style changes.

-NOTE: Please delete `node_modules` to avoid issues.
-This is not likely to work with Windows.

 #### Get Started in Production